ckaestne/seai/lectures/08_model_quality/modelquality.md

 Picture: https://pixabay.com/photos/soccer-competition-game-women-673488/
 ----
-## System Goals and AI Component Goals?
+## System Goals and Model Quality?

 What are the overall goals of the system?

 Sketch a system architecture with relevant AI components.
 How do those components support the system goals?

-What are quality goals for the AI components?
+What are quality goals for the models?

 <!-- colstart -->
 ![MRI](mri.jpg)